 One fun pre-Christmas activity to try is ice skating.
 Youngsters and the young-at-heart can pull on the skates at specially built ice rinks in many towns and cities, including Locarno, Lucerne, Lausanne and Chur.

-Christmas in Geneva, Switzerland’s truly international city, will be celebrated with a Christmas market in the Parc des Bastions in 2018, transforming it into a winter wonderland.
-As well as stalls selling crafts, there will be a street food village as well as entertainment.
+Christmas in Geneva, Switzerland’s truly international city, is celebrated with a Christmas market in the Parc des Bastions, transforming it into a winter wonderland.
+As well as stalls selling crafts, there is a street food village as well as entertainment.